 Michael has over 20 years’ experience in brand and digital strategy, design and communications.

-He studied marketing management at the Australian Graduate School of Management, completed the L21 Leadership Program at Mt Eliza Business School and the Leading Professional Services Firms program at Harvard Business School.
-He is a trustee of the Committee for the Economic Development of Australia, a member of the Australian Institute of Company Directors, and is a Non Executive Director of MTC Australia, a social enterprise providing training, education and employment services.
+He studied marketing management at the Australian Graduate School of Management, completed the L21 Leadership Program at Mt Eliza Business School, the Behavioural Economics program at Harvard Business School and the Leading Professional Services Firms program at Harvard Business School.
+He is a trustee of the Committee for the Economic Development of Australia, a member of the Australian Institute of Company Directors, a non executive Board member of Health Justice Australia and MTC Australia, a social enterprise providing training, education and employment services.